topesoul/project1/README.md

 **Social Links in footer not updated**
 - **Fix:** Corrected placeholder text with actual social media links, ensuring they open in new tabs for user convenience.

-**HTML content refactoring for readability, maintainability, and accessibility**
-- **Action:** Performed HTML content refactoring to improve readability and maintainability.
-Enhanced accessibility by integrating ARIA labels and improving overall website accessibility.

-**CSS updates for improved responsiveness and visual appeal**
-- **Action:** Made CSS updates to enhance the responsiveness and visual appeal of the website, ensuring a seamless experience across various devices.

-**Implementation of client-side form validation**
-- **Action:** Implemented client-side validation to enhance the user experience by preventing the submission of invalid forms.

-**Final layout refinements for optimized website structure**
-- **Action:** Conducted final layout refinements to ensure an optimized website structure for better navigation and user engagement.

 **Custom thank you page for form submission confirmation**
 - **Action:** Created a custom thank you HTML page to provide users with confirmation upon submission of the mail signup form and the contact/inquiries form, addressing the issue of form submission bouncing back when using the post method.